vPeteWalker/midway/files/files3/files3.rst

 Testing the NFS export
 ......................

+In the following exercise you will:

-The following steps utilize the LinuxTools VM as a client for your Files NFS export.
+   - Utilize a Linux VM as a client for your Files NFS export.
+   - Create random data within the NFS export.
+   - Monitor performance and usage of the NFS export.

 #.
 Note the IP address of the VM in Prism, and connect via SSH using the following credentials: